moscovium-mc/guestbook/README.md

 [Browse all entries →](https://github.com/moscovium-mc/guestbook/issues?q=is%3Aissue+is%3Aclosed)

 ---
-*Please feel free to be creative, kind, and respectful.*
+*Keep it creative, keep it respectful.*